swoole/docker-swoole/README.md

 # List of Images

-Image _phpswoole/swoole_ is built daily using latest code from the Swoole project.
+Image _phpswoole/swoole_ is built using a recent commit from the master branch of the [Swoole](https://github.com/swoole/swoole-src) project.

 Besides that, for each version of Swoole (starting from version 4.4.5), we build images with major versions of PHP (7.1, 7.2, and 7.3) under different architectures (_amd64_ and _arm64v8_ only for now).
 For example, we have following